Short Presentations and Workshops

 - Align with the objectives of the K12 Next Generation Science Standards and the Vision and Change for Undergraduate Biology Education with an emphasis on sharing effective approaches to building quantitative reasoning skills among students.

-- Identify one or more relevant Pedagogical Track/s and curriculum topic/s
+- Identify one or more relevant Pedagogical Track/s

 - Integrate the Four-Dimensional Ecology Education Framework (4DEE)